Testnet is now LIVE at testnet.spacetimedb.com! NOTE: This is a testnet, and all data will be wiped periodically.

 }

-// Every table structure an iter function, like:
+// Every table structure has a generated iter function, like:

 iter() returns a regular old Rust iterator, giving us a sequence of Person.
 The database sends us over rows, one at a time, for each time through the loop.
 This means we get them by value, and own the contents of String fields and so on.